Miguel Angel Jimenez wins Champions event in South Dakota - WHIZ News

 Jimenez closed with a 5-under 65 at Minehaha Country Club to beat Steve Flesch by a stroke.
 The 56-year-old Spanish star won for the second time this season and 10th on the 50-and -over tour.

+“It’s just progressively getting better,” Flesch said.
+“It’s about at 90%, but nice warm days like this help and I just think I’m getting healthier and finally I’m getting more rhythm where I’m just playing golf instead of worrying about how I feel.”

 Stricker shot a 67 to tie for third with Bernhard Langer (65) at 12 under.
 Stricker won the inaugural event in 2018, then skipped his title defense last year.
-He was only player at Minehaha set to play next week in the U.S. Open at Winged Foot,
+The only player at Minehaha set to play next week in the U.S. Open at Winged Foot, he bogeyed the par-3 17th and finished with a par.

+“A little disappointing for me today, the finish in particular,” Stricker said.
+“Had some opportunities.
+Hit a horrible shot at 17.
+I’ve been fighting the lefts kind of all week with my irons.
+Just not very good feel or comfortable with the irons at all.
+Just crept in there again there at 17, hit a bad shot.
+But I hung tough, hung tough every day and putted pretty well, but disappointing finish.”

 Scott Parel was 11 under after a 62.
 Jerry Kelly (66) and David Toms (67) followed at 10 under.